Introduction

 5. Free flow of information between team members

-When working in a cross-functional team, sharing information about the tasks and coordinating work helps each other gain a better understanding of the requirements.
-This helps you work on the right things without wasting effort resulting in improved effectiveness of the team.
+When working in a cross-functional team, sharing information about tasks and coordinating work helps everyone gain a better understanding of the requirements.
+This helps you focus on the right things without wasting effort, resulting in improved team effectiveness.

 6. Automate repetitive tasks

-94% of companies perform repetitive and time-consuming tasks.
+According to a Zapier 2021 report on business automation, 94% of companies perform repetitive and time-consuming tasks

 7. Do not switch between tasks